Winchestor2001/Winchestor2001/README.md

-# Saifiddinov Behruz - GitHub Profile
+# Saifiddinov Bexruz - GitHub Profile

 Hello! 👋 I am Saifiddinov Behruz, a young software engineer with 2 years of active experience in the field of development.